Mathieu-Prouveur/Portfolio/GoBotInJava/Readme.md

 ##Read me

-The Java Code allowes you to play Go with friends or a computer
+The Java Code allows you to play Go with friends or a computer